-Their islands are dry, arid places where the only trees that can be found are short, scrubby bushes or perhaps an odd wild-growing olive tree.
+Their islands are dry, arid places where the only trees that can be found are short, scrubby bushes or perhaps an odd, wild-growing olive tree.

 Somewhere out there, their men were battling the stormy seas during the holiday season in order to be able to bring back home their much-needed cargoes of fish.
 These were months full of expectation, hope, and prayer for the sailors’ safe return.

-This perhaps is how the sailboat became a symbol of honoring those brave men, during the year’s most beautiful season.
+This is perhaps how the sailboat became a symbol of honoring those brave men during the year’s most beautiful season.

 Of course, there are a number of other explanations about why Greeks who live close to the sea decorate boats at Christmastime.

-However, what really matters is not the reason why this beautiful tradition began, but that it has somehow managed to survive these many centuries, and is still kept alive in many parts of the country.
+However, what really matters is not the reason why this beautiful tradition began, but that it has somehow managed to survive these many centuries and is still kept alive in many parts of the country.